 Second Home is a community response to the difficult problem of providing housing for unaccompanied, homeless youth while they attend high school.

 Second Home, a program of Ecumenical Ministries of Oregon, works together with the homeless liaisons of the Beaverton School District, the Beaverton Dispute Resolution Center of the Mayor's Office, and volunteer home-providers to find stable housing for young people who want to finish their high school education.
-We have recently expanded the program to serve students in Lincoln County and Gresham-Barlow School Districts, as well.
+We have recently expanded the program to serve students in Lincoln County, Gresham-Barlow and Clackamas school districts as well.
 Second Home is a ground-breaking example of how a community can respond to the issue of youth homelessness and support those who want to finish their high school education.

 Home Provider Q & A